DouglasVolcato/golang-api-template/README.md

 ### Routes
 All routes are defined in the `src/main/routes` directory.
 Each route is a struct that contains the name, path, method, controller, middlewares, request type and response type.

+### Templates
+Every route can be configured to use a HTML template to embed the returned data.
+All templates can be found in the `src/presentation/templates` directory.

 ### Main
 The `main.go` file is the entry point of the api.
 It is responsible for starting the api, importing the routes and generating the documentation automatically based on the routes.